apache/linkis-website/docs/deployment/deploy-quick.md

 If the verification fails, please refer to [Step 8] for troubleshooting

 ## 6 Installation of development tool IDE (Scriptis) (optional)
->After installing the Scripti tool, it can support writing SQL, Pyspark, HiveQL and other scripts online on the web page

-For detailed instructions, see [Installation and Deployment of Tool Scriptis](integrated/install-scriptis)
+After installing the Scripti tool, it can support writing SQL, Pyspark, HiveQL and other scripts online on the web page,For detailed instructions, see [Installation and Deployment of Tool Scriptis](integrated/install-scriptis)

 ## 7. Supported Engines